Rahma-Begag-19/All-in-One-Tech-Journey/DBA/Errors & Solutions/ Authentication Errors.md

 **Solution:**
 - Verify the auth_file path and ensure it includes the correct username and password hash.
 - Ensure pg_hba.conf allows the connection.
+- alter the user with the same password, add it to the userlist.txt and then restart pgbouncer service.